 In the United States, state-level consent laws vary in requirements for opt-ins and opt-outs, or rights for erasure.
-Now, Congress may be passing federal regulation on the use of consumer data – a la GDPR in Europe.
+In July of 2022, the Committee on Energy and Commerce approved a proposed bill that would have regulated the use of consumer data at the federal level – a la GDPR in Europe.
+Unfortunately, that bill did not advance to Congress, but it is still viewed as the path forward for federal privacy regulation.

 The American Data Privacy Protection Act (ADPPA) is a promising bill that regulates – at the federal level – how personal information and data can be collected, processed, and stored by organizations.
 Notably, this bill has actual bipartisan support – something that is extremely rare in today’s political climate.
 This consensus speaks volumes to the importance of and need for such regulations – and provides an opportunity for companies to build trusted relationships with their customers and even use it as a source of differentiation.